Compression

 It balances readable text with meaningful size reduction, then shows the original size, output size, and saved percentage before export.

-High is the paid export profile for cases where the file must get very small.
+Smallest mode is for cases where the file must get very small.
 Use it for 100KB, 200KB, 500KB, and 1MB targets.

 Related BitePDF workflows